Skip to main content

 Here's the thing about love work: the magic doesn't care about how flattering your retelling of the situation is.
 Honesty is important.

 If your lover left you because you were abusive, and she took out a restraining order, do not tell your spellworker that she left "because her mother doesn't approve."
 If they left because they felt betrayed by you after you cheated, don't claim "he is too busy with his work to give time to a relationship."
 If you genuinely did nothing wrong and she simply ran off with someone else, don't say "She still loves me."
 (And definitely disclose that she's with another person!
-Love spells don't make a person stop loving someone else, and it's going to be essential to cast a breakup spell in such a situation.
+Magic spells to bring back lost lovers don't make a person stop loving someone else, and it's going to be essential to cast a breakup spell in such a situation.
 Not mentioning the rival makes a waste of any love work.)

-It's hardly ever happened that I've refused to do work on moral grounds, and in those few, very rare instances it was because a situation made me too uncomfortable to be able to enthusiastically perform a spellcast rather than out of desire to shame or punish the person inquiring for it.
-Most of the time, I really don't care on a judgmental level why it is you need the work done -- but I do care if you waste my energy and put the spirits under needless stress by giving misleading information about what's going on.
-Not to mention I really do feel bad when I take money for spells that I know probably won't work -- this is why I want to be able to refuse cases that I know will not work.
-Lying or giving deceptive information makes it impossible to accurately judge what's happening or is likely to happen, and that doesn't help anyone including you.
+It's hardly ever happened that I've refused to do work on moral grounds, and in those few, very rare instances it was because a situation made me too uncomfortable to be able to enthusiastically perform a spellcast rather than out of any desire to shame or punish the person inquiring for it.
+Most of the time, I really don't care on a judgmental level why it is you need the work done -- but I do care if you waste energy and put the spirits under needless stress by giving misleading information about what's going on.
+Not to mention I really do feel bad if I take money for spells that I know probably won't work -- this is why I want to be able to refuse cases that I know will not work.
+Lying or giving deceptive information makes it impossible for me to accurately judge what's happening or is likely to happen, and that doesn't help anyone including you.
 You cannot get a remedy for the problem if you're deliberately trying to mislead as to what the problem is.

-Recently had a situation that is thankfully rare, but nevertheless unsettling because I try to make sure it never happens -- a customer who already purchased a spellcast changed their mind about it.
+Recently had a situation of a type that is thankfully rare, but nevertheless unsettling because I try to make sure it never happens -- a customer who already purchased a spellcast changed their mind about it.
 In this case the reason was that they had apparently not read the FAQ or the other information about buying a magic spell before making their purchase, and didn't ask basic questions about what was being promised until after the spell was bought by them and supplies ordered by me.
 Several days after buying the spell it occurred to them to ask what my guarantees were, and they immediately wanted a refund when I answered that there is no guarantee.
 I gave them a partial refund for the portion of the services not yet rendered, but with any service-based purchase it is your job to be clear on what you are buying before you buy it.
 The FAQ, as well as several other pages on this site, strive to make it absolutely clear that there are no guarantees that your magic spell will "work" in some specific way.
 I promise to cast your spell according to traditional methods -- what results if any will be produced by that casting are not in my control after that.

 There are reasons I that I make it hard to email me without reading a bunch of information first.
 I want you to know what you're getting, and I don't want to deal with disappointed customers who had expectations based on things I never promised.
 Read the FAQ, and if you still have questions after that, email me.